halfmoonliu/PredictDiseaseICUAdmission/README.md

-# Predict the Need of ICU Admission for Patients with Specific Disease
+# Predict the Need for ICU Admission for Patients with Specific Disease

 In this directory, we will walk through a woking demo for predicting the need for ICU admission within the first 24 hours of admission.